blog-icon

 2. You tell the search engines not to index them.

-You can identify other offending pages in several ways:
+You can identify other offending URLs in several ways:

-• Analyze your log files and find pages that users are visiting that perhaps you didn't know about, and other low-value pages.
+• Analyze your log files and find URLs that users are visiting that perhaps you didn't know about, and other low-value sections.
 You may find some surprises!

 • Check in Google search console for the 'index coverage report' which lists the pages that Google has indexed for your website.